rstudio/reticulate/README.md

 Reticulate embeds a Python session within your R session, enabling seamless, high-performance interoperability.
-If you are an R developer that uses Python for some of your work or a member of data science team that uses both languages, reticulate can dramatically streamline your workflow\!
+If you are an R developer that uses Python or a member of data science team that uses both languages, reticulate can dramatically streamline your workflow\!